rudymartinb2/myjsunit/README.md

 ## License

 myjsunit is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.